kadesaivinaygoud22/TIC-TAC-TOE-GAME/README.md

 # TIC-TAC-TOE-GAME
 This project is a simple Tic Tac Toe game developed in C, designed as a part of my programming practice.
 The game allows a player to compete against the computer or another player (based on your version).
 It runs in the terminal and uses basic C concepts like loops, arrays, conditional statements, and functions.
-Here is a ready-to-use, clean README + submission instructions specifically for your TIC-TAC-TOE project.

 2. Objective